The Bankrate promise

 Value investing is a strategy that focuses on finding undervalued stocks based on a company’s fundamentals.

 When searching for buying opportunities, value investors often pay special attention to metrics like stable cash flows, earnings, dividends, and minimal debt as critical indicators.
-Then, they use that information to gauge a company’s intrinsic value with its future earnings potential.
+Then they use that information to gauge a company’s intrinsic value and its future earnings potential.

 While conducting fundamental research, value investors also look at overall industry metrics to discover additional insights.
-For example, if Coca-Cola’s (KO) shares appear undervalued, they would evaluate metrics in the consumer staples sector, along with direct competitors such as PepsiCo.
+For example, if Coca-Cola’s (KO) shares appear undervalued, they would evaluate metrics in the consumer staples sector, along with direct competitors such as PepsiCo (PEP).
 This type of analysis ensures an apples-to-apples comparison.

 Consider famed value investor Warren Buffett, whose investment philosophy relies on patience, sound analysis and never acquiring assets in business models he doesn’t understand.
-For Buffett, this simple investment approach paid off.
-Since 1965, his portfolio of investments has generated a compound annual gain of 20 percent, compared with a return of 10 percent for the S&P 500 index.
+For Buffett, this simple investment approach has paid off.
+Since 1965, the company he runs, Berkshire Hathaway, has generated a compound annual gain of 20 percent, about double the return of the S&P 500 index.

-Value investors like Buffett are always searching for companies with solid business models trading at a discount, and so are fund managers of value exchange-traded funds (ETFs).
+Value investors like Buffett are always searching for companies with solid business models trading at a discount, and that’s what value ETFs aim to offer.

 Exchange-traded funds are a low-cost option for retail investors to diversify and gain access to a wide range of investment themes such as value investing.